Improving air quality on the Tube

 What is next

-TfL is planning how they will significantly reduce the production of, and exposure to dust on the Tube.
-For example, the modern braking systems on new Piccadilly line trains being introduced from 2025 will help create less dust.
+TfL is planning how they will significantly reduce the production of, and exposure to dust on the Tube in the long term.
+For example, TfL expect to start trialling a new track cleaning machine in late 2026.

 Need a document on this page in an accessible format?